 - Successfully complete the prescribed curriculum of 120 semester hours:

 - Complete all the related general education College course requirements.
 (60 semester credit hours) with a minimum GPA of a 2.5 on a 4.0 scale.

 - Complete all required nursing courses (60 semester credit hours) with a minimum GPA of a 2.5 on a 4.0 scale.

 - Earn a minimum of 30 semester credit hours of nursing coursework from Lakeview College of Nursing.

-- Attend in person, three-day NCLEX-RN review class, offered by the College, in the last semester of coursework.
+- Attend in person, three-day NCLEX-RN review class, offered by LCN, in the last semester of coursework.

 Standardized Nursing Assessment Testing for Graduation

-The standardized nursing assessment test, ATI Comprehensive Predictor, is a graduation requirement.
-The ATI Comprehensive Predictor must be passed to graduate and, therefore, before taking the NCLEX-RN examination.
-The minimum required score for passing is a 95% on the ATI Comprehensive Predictor and is based on national norms.
+A passing score on the standardized nursing assessment test, ATI Comprehensive Predictor, is required.
+The minimum required score on ATI Comprehensive Predictor will indicate that the graduate is 95% likely to pass the NCLEX-RN and is based on national norms.
 The assessment test is given before commencement.
-If a student does not achieve the minimum required score on the ATI Comprehensive Predictor on the first attempt, the student will be required to complete Virtual ATI (VATI).
-When the Virtual ATI nurse educator releases the student to take the NCLEX-RN, graduation requirements will be fulfilled.
+If a student does not meet the minimum required score on the ATI Comprehensive Predictor on the first attempt, the student will be required to complete the Virtual ATI (VATI).
+When the VATI nurse educator determines that the student has achieved the benchmark score or a "green light" from VATI indicating a high likelihood of success on the NCLEX, the student's name will be released to the state and the student will be allowed to take the NCLEX-RN.

 Attaining a passing score on the standardized nursing assessment test.
 If the passing score is not attained, then the student must complete a virtual remediation program before the student's name will be released to allow the student to register for the NCLEX-RN.